bazitur/brackets-python-tools/README.md

 A set of tools which will make Brackets your favourite backend IDE.

 ## Features
-  - Smart autocomplete powered by
+  - Smart autocomplete powered by [Jedi](http://jedi.readthedocs.io/en/latest/index.html)
-  - Goto Definition.
+  - Goto Definition (In development)

+## Planned features
+  - Inline Python documentation
+  - Interactive python console
+  - Debugger
+  - Linter

 ## Installation
-To install latest release of Python-Jedi-Brackets use the built-in Brackets Extension Manager which downloads the extension from the extension registry.
+You can install Python Tools from official Brackets Extension Registry.

-### Usage
+## Usage

-This Extension uses python3 interpreter in your path by default (No need to add python path).
+This Extension uses Python 3 interpreter in your path by default.
+You can customize interpreter either in Preferences File or in Python Tools tab.

-For python2 autocomplete go to View->Python Jedi Settings-> Enter python path. (for default python2 just enter python)

-#### Python path
-  - Give Appropriate path to python as ., eg: /home/user/py3pyenv/bin/python3 or /home/user/py2virtualenv/bin/python.

-#### To Use Goto Definition
-  - Use the keyboard shortcut `ctrl-alt-j`.

-### Note
-  - Enter Correct Python path., otherwise autocompletion won't work.

-  - The Extension is tested only in linux environment.
-The package has not been tested under windows environment or mac.
-It might be buggy.

-### Links
+### Available settings:
-  - Jedi library api reference [Jedi](http://jedi.readthedocs.io/en/latest/index.html).
-  - Regular expressions testing and debugging using [regex101](https://regex101.com).
+#### `python_path`
+Full path to python interpreter.
+By default extension uses `python3`.